eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Exam prep from group session.md

 * Dialogue systems/speech detection
 * signals (waveforms/specgrams)
-* different tokens have different length
+* Different tokens have different length (not same tokens in soundwaves as in text)
 * Usually use overlapping vectors/frames to analyse

 ## Morphology